Personal Loans for Self-Employed Workers

 Can I get a personal loan if I’m self-employed and have a bad credit score?

 Yes, it’s possible to get a bad credit loan, but your chances of having your application declined are also higher.
 If you are approved, you will have stricter finance terms and conditions.
-For example, you will usually be charged a higher interest rate and/or be asked to provide a guarantor.
+For example, you will usually be charged a higher interest rate.

 How can I be sure I can afford my repayments?